 Most auto loans, student loans and mortgages are fixed-rate loans.
 Fixed-rate loans give you a good understanding of how much your future payments will be.
 Unlike variable-rate loans, whose interest rates can change over time.

 Fixed-rate loans are great if you lock in your loan for a low-interest rate.
 If interest rates go down over time, you may decide to refinance your loan at a lower rate.
 Most personal loans have timeframes that range from a few months to a few years.
-You are less likely to have to refinance your personal loan than you if you were taking out student loans or a mortgage.
+You are less likely to have to refinance your personal loan than you if you were taking out education loans or a mortgage.

 Personal Loan Requirements and Criteria